-This week we chat with Paul Hopcroft from the UK, an enthusiastic expert user who is also very active in contributing to the various FVA communities.
+This week we bring you an insightful interview with Paul Hopcroft from the UK, an enthusiastic expert user who is also very active in contributing to the various FVA communities.
 His point of view on the challenges and evolution of technology in relation to digital multimedia evidence is very interesting.
 Read on!

 Martino Jerian, Amped Software CEO and Founder